 Lead Agency: Floodplain Administrator Supporting Agencies: Sussex County Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: properties have been repetitive ly flooded as do ages to residential properties.
 These ocumented by paid NFIP claims.
 The Township roperties may be impacted by flooding as well.
 Description of the Solution: The Township will promote and support non-structural flood hazard mitigation alternatives for at risk properties within the floodplain, including those that have been identified as Repetitive Loss (RL) and Severe Repetitive Loss (SRL), such as acquisition/relocation or elevation depending on feasibility.
 The parameters for this initiative would be funding, benefits versus cost, and willing participation of property owners.
 Estimated Cost: Medium Potential Funding Sources: FEMA FMA, FMA SWIFT, Mun icipal Budget, C county Budget, Property Owners Implementation Timeline: 3 years Goals Met: 2, 3 Benefits: This action would foster comprehensive floodplain management by removing at risk properties from the flood hazard area or elevating properties to reduce the flood risk.
 Impact on Socially Vulnerable Populations: Socially vulnerable populations may be able to have houses elevated or acquired when it would otherwise be unaffordable.
 Impact on Future Development: Increased outreach to homeowners within a flood prone area will limit construction in areas that are prone to hazard events.
 Homes may be acquired, which will remove those structures from the floodplain and prevent future development on those sites.
 Impact on Critical Facilities/Lifelines: Removing structures from the floodplain decreases the demand on utilities and emergency services including health and medical, law enforcement, and search and rescue.
-Impact on Capabilities: This action will enhance the To wnship's curren t NFIP capabilities.
-Climate Change Considerations: A warmer atmosphere means so often, including increased period potential to be more intense and occur more in events.
-Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure I □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) ☑ Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current problem continues Construct flood walls/barriers around vulnerable areas Costly and can divert floodwaters to other areas Deployable flood barriers for vulnerable areas Requires a great deal of work to implement prior to each event
+Impact on Capabilities: This action will enhance the Township's current NFIP capabilities. t NFIP capabilities.
+Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
+Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure I □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) ☑ Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action No action Construct flood walls/barriers around vulnerable areas Evaluation Current problem continues Costly and can divert floodwaters to other areas Deployable flood barriers for vulnerable areas Requires a great deal of work to implement prior to each event

 Action 2025-MontagueTwp-07.
-Flood Mitigation Interest
+Flood Mitigation Interest riolion 2020 montagao mp or . r lood miligation meroor